wsrn829/wsrn829/README.md

-Hi 👋 My name is Sarina Wu
+Hi 👋 My name is Sarina
 ==========================

-Full Stack Software Engineer
+Full Stack Engineer
 ----------------------------

 Just like languages, designing is a form of communication.
 I am obsessed with the future me, who could effortlessly implement all kinds of designs she likes with code. :)